alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

-Deploying a package locally using `AZURE_COSMOS_KEY` environment variable:
+Deploying a package locally using only `AZURE_COSMOS_KEY` environment variable:

 <p />